These are biggest travel trends you’ll see in 2024

 Sleep and repeat

 You don’t need to be a diagnosed insomniac to desire more sleep – half of the UK population admit they don’t get the optimal seven to eight hours a night.
-This is despite the health issues that come with such depravation, including an impact on memory, a weaker immune system and higher blood pressure.
-All hail the rise of the sleep tourism – Booking.com says 58 per cent of travellers get away solely to focus on uninterrupted shut-eye.
-The growth of sleep concierges and the use of technology to ensure counting sheep pays off is predicted to grow in 2024, along with the ‘sleep retreat’.
-One example is a stay at HOTEL de LËN, in Northern Italy, which is offering a “regenerative sleep experience” surrounded by nature.
-Rooms feature a “sleep radiance panel” (which is said to “reoganise energy”) and a tool to reduce high-frequency disturbances.
+This is despite the health issues that come with such deprivation, including an impact on memory, a weaker immune system and higher blood pressure.
+All hail the rise of sleep tourism – Booking.com says 58 per cent of travellers get away solely to focus on uninterrupted shut-eye.
+The growth of sleep concierges and the use of technology to ensure counting sheep pays off is predicted to grow in 2024, along with the “sleep retreat”.
+One example is a stay at HOTEL de LËN, in northern Italy, which is offering a “regenerative sleep experience” surrounded by nature.
+Rooms feature a “sleep radiance panel” (which is said to “reorganise energy”) and a tool to reduce high-frequency disturbances.
 That, plus time in a spa, sounds like a way to improve nocturnal habits; at the very least you’ll be able to make the most of the fresh Dolomites air to tire yourself out before bed.

 Keeping it cool